 How do I enroll my child/teen?

-What is the initial consultation?
+What is the Parent Consultation?

 The parent consultation is a time for you to discuss your child/teen/adolescent with one of our providers with out your child present.
 We will gather information about your child/teen/adolescent from you related to areas or strength, areas where it would be helpful for them to develop additional skills, personality, likes and dislikes, areas of concern, and more.
 This part of the process will help us make a determination about what type of services would best benefit your child and will allow us to determine if we are currently running a group that would be a good fit for your child/teen/adolescent.
 Individual services may be recommended at this time in order for your child to acquire the necessary skills to be a successful participant in one of our groups.